 For his first diesel, Ryan bought a 2001 Chevy HD.
-“It had the LB7 Duramax in it,” he said.
+“It had the LB7 Duramax in it,” he continues.
 “I did a rebuild on it, sold it, and decided I wanted something newer, so I went and got a 2016 Duramax.
 That one had an LML in it.”

 Ryan bought his Ram 3500 dually in mid-2019 and immediately liked it.
 That was until he saw a clone driving around town and realized he wanted something unique for himself.
-“After I saw the same truck as mine in town, I wanted to change mine up,” he said.
+“After I saw the same truck as mine in town, I wanted to change mine up,” he says.
 And thus the build began.

 After taking care of these essentials, Ryan got the exterior the way he wanted it.
-“I wanted the chrome covered up,” he said.
+“I wanted the chrome covered up,” he quips.
 “The truck had to be completely white.
 So I went and got it wrapped in a color-matching vinyl wrap from IQ Film here in Vernon.
 The guys there did an amazing job.
 They also did a ceramic coating on top of it to keep it protected.
 Practically all I need to do to keep it clean is just hose it off!”

 Just like that, Ryan was well on his way to cloning a half-sized 18-wheeler into his Cummins dually.
 Nighttime photos of the truck really do justice to Ryan’s handiwork and the amount of time and effort he put into this modification.
 But the valance lights weren’t the only modification he did to the exterior.